Skip to main content

 Atlas Datasets store data in a columnar format optimized for large-scale operations.
 When you create a dataset, Atlas automatically handles data partitioning, caching, and synchronization between your local environment and Atlas servers.
 This enables efficient access to large datasets without loading everything into memory at once.

-Each dataset belongs to an organization and has a unique identifier in the format organization/dataset-name.
+Each dataset belongs to an organization and has a unique identifier in the format organization-name/dataset-name.
 Datasets can be public (accessible to anyone) or private (accessible only to organization members).

-Every Atlas Dataset can have one or more maps - semantic views of your data created through indexing.
-Maps organize your data spatially based on content similarity, making it easy to explore and understand large datasets.
-While the dataset stores your raw data, maps provide the structure for visualization and interaction.
+Every Atlas Dataset can have one or more maps.
+While the dataset stores your raw data, maps provide additional resources and Atlas-generated metadata for visualization and interaction.

 Think of a Atlas Dataset as the source of truth for your data, and an Atlas Data Map as a snapshot of the data in time.